Stephen-Prine/job-application-tracker-ui/README.md

 ## Just a funny little bonus
 I connected the app to a Random Joke API endpoint to keep me motivated and to add to my absurd joke repertoire.

+## This is still a work in progress
+The current functionality of the app is mostly aligned with the intended purpose.
+However, there are certain elements that still need to be added.
+I am planning to include a separate tab within the Job Postings section of the navigation bar.
+This tab will lead to a new page containing links to various job postings or a centralized hub for top hiring services like Indeed and LinkedIn etc.